asthanas/asthanas/README.md

 - ✍️ Fine-tuning and adapting **LLMs** for specialized domains
 - 🖼️ Multimodal AI: bridging language and vision
-- ⚡ Distributed & efficient AI training pipelines
+- ⚡ **ML System Optimization**: quantization, LoRA, distillation, serving, performance tuning
 - 🧭 MLOps for reproducible research
-- ⚖️ **Fair, Interpretable, and Trustworthy ML** (FAccT): bias detection, mitigation, explainability
+- ⚖️ Fair, Interpretable, and Trustworthy ML (FAccT)

 ---

 ## 🌟 Long-Term Vision

 I aspire to grow as an **AI Researcher who codes** —
-someone who contributes to **scientific advances** while **building the infrastructure and ethics frameworks** that make those advances usable and trustworthy in the real world.
+someone who contributes to **scientific advances** while **building the infrastructure and optimizations** that make those advances **scalable, efficient, and trustworthy** in the real world.

 ---